Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Classical Fluid Dynamics in Equilibrium

 \subsubsection{Application: Neutron Star Masses and Radii}

 Considering a non-spinning neutron star in equilibrium, all gradients vanish, corresponding to a situation of relativistic hydrostatic equilibrium.
-The problem is spherically symmetric, so it is convenient to choose spherical coordinates $x^{\mu}=(t,r,\theta,\phi)$ for which the metric tensor may be parametrized as $g_{\mu\nu}={\rm diag}\left(-e^{-\nu(r)},\frac{1}{1-r_s(r)/r},r^2,r^2 \sin^2\theta\right)$.
+The problem is spherically symmetric, so it is convenient to choose spherical coordinates $x^{\mu}=(t,r,\theta,\phi)$ for which the metric tensor may be parametrized as $g_{\mu\nu}={\rm diag}\left(-e^{\nu(r)},\frac{1}{1-r_s(r)/r},r^2,r^2 \sin^2\theta\right)$.
 Since no dynamics is at play, all spatial velocities vanish, and hence only $u^t\neq 0$.
 From $u^\mu u_\mu=g_{tt} (u^t)^2=-1$ one finds $u^\mu=(e^{-\nu(r)/2},{\bf 0})$.
 The star's structure is determined by solving Einstein's equations (\ref{eq:einstein}) with $T^{\mu\nu}$ given by the ideal fluid energy-momentum tensor (\ref{eq:hydro0f}).
 One finds $\partial_r \nu(r)=\frac{8 \pi G r^3 P(r)+r_s(r)}{r^2(1-r_s/r)}$ as well as

 which are known as the Tolman-Oppenheimer-Volkoff (TOV) structure equations \cite{Tolman:1939jz,Oppenheimer:1939ne}.
 An equation of state is needed in order to obtain a solution to these equations.
 Once $P(\epsilon)$ is given, one typically picks a central energy density for the star $\epsilon(r=0)=\epsilon_0$ and then solves the TOV numerically by integrating out from the star's center to the point where the pressure vanishes $P(r=R)=0$.
 The star's radius $R$ is defined by the point at which the pressure vanishes.
 With the star's energy density profile $\epsilon(r)$ thus determined, the star's mass $M(R)$ can be calculated from $\partial_r M(r)=4 \pi r^2 \epsilon(r)$.
+(Note that the parameter $r_s(r)$ in the metric ansatz is related to the mass as $r_s=2 G M(r)$).